Syd Millar: Playing career

 Millar played for his home town club, Ballymena RFC.

 Millar first played for Ireland in 1958 and went on to win 37 caps as a prop.
 This included a four-year gap when he was out of favour.
 His last international was in 1970.

 Millar played 39 games for the British and Irish Lions, including 9 internationals, on 3 tours.
 Although tighthead was said to be his preference, he packed down at loosehead in both the 1959 and 1962 Lions series.
 He also played on the 1968 tour.

 Millar also appeared 10 times for the Barbarians, including a win over the 1961 South African team.

 Coach

-Millar coached the hugely successful Lions tour to South Africa in 1974.
-According to Ian McGeechan, Millar was pivotal to the success of the tour.
+Millar was appointed coach of Ulster in March 1972, succeeding Ken Armstrong.
+In July the same year, he was named coach of the Ireland national team, succeeding Ronnie Dawson.
+He was succeeded as Ulster coach by Maurice Crabbe.
+He coached Ireland until July 1975, when Roly Meates was appointed his successor.

+Millar coached the hugely successful Lions tour to South Africa 1974.
+According to Ian McGeechan, he was pivotal to the success of the tour.
 Millar used information from ex-pats he knew in South Africa in his preparation.

 Terry O’Connor (rugby writer) said: “In my view Millar has always been under-rated as a coach and overshadowed by Carwyn James who was in charge of the 1971 team.
 Both rank among the world’s best and brought different qualities to their work.
 James was a visionary about back play but accepted that his forward knowledge at Test level was limited.
 Millar has proved over the years a master of forward tactics and in 1974 forged the finest pack ever to visit South Africa.”